Inclusive Images: The Art of Crafting Meaningful Alternative Text

 Principles for writing alternative text for text in images:

-- If the image only contains decorative text, it can be considered decorative (empty alternative text).
+- If the text in the image has been conveyed by nearby elements or if the image only contains decorative text, it can be considered decorative (use empty alternative text).

 -